WlSubsurface

 set sub-surface to desynchronized mode

-Change the commit behaviour of the sub-surface to desynchronized mode, also described as independent or freely running mode.
+Change the commit behaviour of the sub-surface to desynchronized mode.

 Trait Implementations§